ianngiaw/CS3245-Homework/HW4/Final Submission/README.txt

 for the term frequencies, to make queries more efficient, at the cost of dictionary size.

-For the indexing process, we also created the Term to IPC class, Term to IPC subclass and Term to IPC group indices?s
+For the indexing process, we also created the Term to IPC class, Term to IPC subclass and Term to IPC group indices by using the same process as described above.

 # ========================================
 # Search